JungleComputing/javagat/doc/README.txt

 -Dgat.adaptor.path=<PATH>.

 If you provide the -Dgat.verbose (or even -Dgat.debug), you will get information on which adaptors are loaded.
+You can also control the logging of JavaGAT using log4j.properties (see http://logging.apache.org/log4j/)

 DOCUMENTATION
 -------------
 There is some documentation in the doc directory.
-It contains a JavaGAT tutorial and the GAT API specification.
+It contains the GAT API specification.
 The javadocs for the Java GAT application programmers interface are located in the "doc/javadoc" directory.

 For more documentation, please go to

 http://www.gridlab.org/WorkPackages/wp-1/documentation.html

 Have fun!

+Roelof Kemp
+rkemp@cs.vu.nl

 Rob van Nieuwpoort
 rob@cs.vu.nl